DC23/scriptabit/docs/usage/index.rst

     ``scriptabit -sud``

-Additionally, gold, mana, health, and experience points can all be modified with scriptabit.
+Additionally, gold, mana, health, experience points, and character level can all be modified with scriptabit.
 The ``set`` commands set the values directly, while the ``increment`` commands add or subtract the specified amount from the current value.

 The ``set`` commands all have the form ``--set-XX``, where XX is one of: